 The Business Systems Assessment Framework provides Australian Government (Commonwealth) agencies with a consistent, streamlined and risk-based approach to the assessment of information management functionality in business systems and compliance with metadata standards.
-It is based on Part 3 of ISO 16175 Principles and Functional Requirements for Records in Electronic Office Environments (2010), which contains an expanded list of functional requirements for business systems.
+It is consistent with Part 1 of ISO 16175 Information and documentation - Processes and functional requirements for software for managing records (2020.